Philosophy Department Mission Statement

 Philosophy majors at Lafayette College complete their education with a reasonably extensive knowledge of certain important figures, fields, and problems, and are able to engage in careful reflection on the methods and content of philosophical investigation.

 Requirements for the Major

-Ten courses in Philosophy including 101, 102, 214 and 216; two electives in Metaphysics/Epistemology/Logic/Language; two electives in Value Theory; and two Philosophy electives.
-At least two of the six electives must be at the 300-level or above.
+Ten courses in Philosophy.
+Three required courses: 101, 214 and 216.
+Seven electives: two in Metaphysics/Epistemology/Logic/Language, two in Value Theory, and three additional Philosophy electives.
+At least two of the seven electives must be at the 300-level or above.